 A survey of various approaches to Old Testament theological investigation, analysis of key passages and themes in the Hebrew Scriptures, and practical experience in doing Old Testament theology, all with a view to exploring the enduring significance of this first testament.

 Various issues related to the nature of New Testament Theology are considered and concerns related to topical/thematic and author/strata approaches are discussed.
 The theologies of the NT documents and collections are explored in the context of their historical development for the themes, motifs and concepts that are their common and distinctive contribution to the theology of the NT.

 An introduction to the Old Greek version of the Jewish Scriptures.
 The course involves reading of selected Greek texts and English translations of the Septuagint as well as other sources that elucidate the history and influence of this important version of the Scriptures.
 Key issues and problems in the field of Septuagint studies will also be investigated.
 Prerequisites: BNT 601, BOT 501

 Septuagint Studies is a burgeoning field of research that has seen the recent publication of modern language translations, lexica, and monographs on a wide range of topics.
 A major project currently underway is the Society of Biblical Literature Commentary on the Septuagint (SBLCS).
 The commentary is genetic, in the sense that it seeks to trace the translation process that resulted in the product, i.e., the so-called original text of the Old Greek.
-Students will be introduced to the foundational principles of the SBLCS project, and the methodological tools requisite to writing a philological commentary on the Greek text, with specific reference to the Old Greek Psalter.
+Students will be introduced to the foundational principles of the SBLCS project, and the methodological tools requisite to writing a philological commentary on the Greek text.

 This course will examine the book of Job through the text of the Greek Old Testament (LXX).
 Special attention will be paid to the unique aspects of LXX Job in comparison to the Hebrew text.